-- 3) Within three months after any firing of shot points in seismic exploration, the permitholder must file a report with the county clerk and recorder.
+- Within three months after any firing of shot points in seismic exploration, the permitholder must file a report with the county clerk and recorder.
 Shot holes must be plugged as specified by the BOGC unless otherwise agreed to between the surface owner and the company.
-When the exploration is completed, the land surface must be restored.

-- 4) Exploration crews operating in the state must comply with crew identification requirements established by the BOGC.
+When the exploration is completed, the land surface must be restored. - 4) Exploration crews operating in the state must comply with crew identification requirements established by the BOGC.

-- Statute: 82-1-101 through 82-1-108, MCA

-- Rule: ARM 36.22.501-36.22.504

-- Contact: COUNTY CLERK AND RECORDER
+Contact: COUNTY CLERK AND RECORDER